30DaysOf/data-science-day/docs/src/content/docs/concepts/6-supervised-machine-learning.md

 Data cleaning involves identifying and rectifying errors, inconsistencies and anomalies in the dataset to improve its quality and reliability for analysis.
 This can involve handling missing values, removing duplicates, addressing outliers, transforming data, and ensuring data consistency and accuracy.

 3. **Feature selection**<br>
 Feature selection involves the process of identifying and choosing the most relevant features from a dataset to improve model performance and reduce overfitting.
-It entails evaluating the importance or relevance of each feature using statistical methods, domain knowledge, or automated algorithms and selecting a subset of features that contribute most significantly to the predictive task at hand.
+It entails evaluating the importance or relevance of each feature using statistical methods, domain knowledge, or automated algorithms and selecting a subset of features that contribute most significantly to the predictive task at hand. <br> <br>
 Additionally, it's crucial to consider potential biases in the data, such as unequal representation of certain features, which can impact the effectiveness and fairness of the selected features and the resulting model.
 It is important to get to know your data and understand the real world biases that could be embedded within it.